 But no more.

-Yeah, yeah, I will love to have those cute gadgets at some point in my life, but right now looks aren’t the priority – wasting less is.
+Of course I’d love to have those cute gadgets some day, but right now looks aren’t the priority – wasting less is.

 Read more about zero waste